mgoldcoin/mgold/en/waves-client/account-management/ledger-nano.md

 ![](/_assets/ledger_nano_07.png)

-If you have problems with our platform, please create a [support](https://support.wavesplatform.com/) ticket or write a [question](https://forum.wavesplatform.com/) on our forum.
+If you have troubles with our platform, please create a [support](https://support.wavesplatform.com/) ticket or write a [question](https://forum.wavesplatform.com/) on our forum.